 It seems Prince George and Princess Charlotte was not left out of the spectacular flypast.
 They were spotted at the Buckingham Palace window with their Nanny Maria Teresa.

 In the afternoon, there were receptions at Buckingham Palace and on Horse Guards Parade where members of the Royal Family had a chance to meet RAF veterans, serving personnel and their families.

 After the christening of Prince Louis at the St. James Palace yesterday, I was not expecting The Duchess to be present at today’s event.
 It was a lovely gesture from her to be there as Prince William has served as RAF pilot for a long time.

 One amusing fact about the coat is the design.
 It has the same design as the white coat dress Duchess wore at the christening of Princess Charlotte.
 Duchess wore the same design on Royal Wedding this year.
 The coat features wide lapel collars with fit and flare bodice.

 Duchess debuted a new hat and milliner Sean Barrett today.
 She wore a matching pale blue beret.
 Milliner Sean Barrett is famous for his designs for the cast of Downtown Abbey and The Crown.

-Duchess accessorized the dress with Queen’s teardrop earrings that we have seen in past many times.
+Duchess accessorized the dress with Queen’s Diamond Pendant Earrings that we have seen in past many times.

 Another important accessory for the day was the Royal Air Force Brooch that Duchess received recently.
 Air Cadets Dacre Brooch is the highest award any female Air Cadet can achieve.

-It seems the clutch Duchess carried today is also from Alexander McQueen.
+The Duchess carried a pale blue clutch today is also from Alexander McQueen.